Hiligaynon people: Agriculture

 Rice and sugarcane are significant agricultural products that are produced in great volume.
 Cultivation practices for rice and sugarcane were well established among the early Hiligaynon before the arrival of the Spanish, who were also able to produce wine from the juice of these crops.
 The Spanish became the catalysts for large-scale agricultural production, dividing Panay into encomienda and enlisting the natives of Panay, including the Hiligaynon, into labor for the haciendas.

 By the 19th century, the sugarcane industry became more expansive and modernized due to the confluence of increased port access and new technology and financial resources.
 A Spanish royal decree in 1855 ordered that the port be opened, with the expectation of increasing economic growth in areas beyond Manila.
 Given the safe location of the port and a long-standing history of trade, Iloilo was an ideal international port, thus becoming integrated into the international trade of the 19th century.
 The British vice-consul in Iloilo, Nicholas Loney, was instrumental in introducing technological and financial resources to the existing sugar elites.
 Better sugarcane seeds were introduced from Sumatra, and Loney undertook the purchasing of centrifugal iron mills, as well as the provision of loans to planters.
 These, accompanied by the demand for sugar, helped to encourage the movement of the sugarcane planters to Negros, expanding the hacienda system to there.
 Many of the workers (many native to Panay) who were part of the hacienda system, the "dumaan", became the underclass beneath the "sugar barons" of the haciendas, with a middle class existing between who maintained urban stores and banks.
 This class structure was to persist into the Commonwealth era and as the sugar industry shifted its focus from Panay to Negros following a labor strike in 1930–1931.

 The sugar industry in the 1970s through the 1980s experienced turmoil as financing decline and harvests went unpaid, leading the sugar elites to diversify their crop.

-Today, tenant farming continues to the norm in organizing labor for rice in Iloilo, a regional rice producer.
+Today, tenant farming continues to be the norm in organizing labor for rice in Iloilo, a regional rice producer.
 As for sugar production, workers are paid minimum wage.
 Smaller-scale agriculture still exists along coastal plains and inland valleys, with crops such as corn and tobacco.
 The slash-and-burn system known as kaingin was and continues to be used by farmers in the mountainous interior of central Panay, using bolo knives to cut trees and wooden dibbers to plant seeds.
 Hunting has also supplemented the farmers' livelihood but has decreased with the decline of the forests since the 1970s.